A new era of UK freight: Electrifying road transport

 The starting point for the grid is in the heart of the Midlands: on the route between Leicester and Coventry, right in the centre of the golden logistics triangle.
 The golden triangle is centrally located to support ports, domestic suppliers and onward transport, and it is home to many national distribution centres that act as medium-term storage for internationally and domestically sourced goods.

 Einride’s first commercial partner for its UK grid is PepsiCo.
-In an initial deployment, PepsiCo will transport goods between its Walkers manufacturing sites in Leicester and Coventry with Einride connected electric trucks, powered by Einride’s intelligent platform, Saga.
-The initial deployment will reduce fossil fuel-powered distances travelled by over 250,000 miles annually, reducing the equivalent of 1,623 tonnes of CO2 emissions across three years.
+In an initial deployment, PepsiCo will transport goods between its Walkers manufacturing sites in Leicester and Coventry with Einride connected electric trucks, powered by Einride’s freight platform.
+The initial deployment will reduce fossil fuel-powered distances travelled by over 250,000 miles annually, reducing the equivalent of 1,623 tonnes of CO2e emissions across three years.

 Einride is deploying grids around the world – bringing together products, technology and partners.
 Read more about how and where this is happening.